In a first, Air Force uses artificial intelligence aboard military jet

 Former Google chief executive Eric Schmidt, who previously headed the Pentagon’s Defense Innovation Board, described Tuesday’s flight test as “the first time, to my knowledge, that you have a military system integrating AI, probably in any military.”

-The AI system was deliberately designed without a manual override in order to “provoke thought and learning in the test environment,” Air Force spokesman Josh Benedetti said in an email.
+The AI system was deliberately designed without a manual override to “provoke thought and learning in the test environment,” Air Force spokesman Josh Benedetti said in an email.

-It was relegated to highly-specific tasks and walled off from the plane’s flight controls, according to people involved in the flight test.
+It was relegated to highly specific tasks and walled off from the plane’s flight controls, according to people involved in the flight test.

 “For the most part I was still very much the pilot in command,” the U2 pilot who carried out Tuesday’s test told The Washington Post in an interview.